 Well, the opposite is actually true.
 I side more with Thomas Hobbes and believe that if it were not for the stability, law and order that the nation state provides, our fundamentally flawed human natures would lead to our lives being “nasty, brutish and short” if we were left to live in a “state of nature”.

 The statistics bear this reality out.
 Spanish scientists found that among primates, 2% of deaths are murders.
 They then found the same murder rate from human archaeological records up to 10,000 years ago, when it rose slightly with greater contact between groups of humans.
-Steven Pinker, for example, says that if we extrapolated the death toll from inter-tribal violence among First Nation peoples in North America to WW2, the death toll would have been two billion.
+Steven Pinker, for example, says that if we extrapolated the death toll from inter-tribal warfare to the 20th century conflicts, the death toll would have been two billion.

 Post-medieval era however, the murder rate among humans has fallen to 1.3%.
 To further hammer the point home that the nation state is instrumental in driving the murder rate down, in countries where peace and the rule of law prevail (something often only found in nation states) the murder rate is under 0.02%.

 The message is simple.
 In the medieval era people were roving across Europe in feudal war-bands killing each other.
 This is why there are so many images like the one below from the time, because people were sick of having their lives destroyed by lawless gangs of armed men.
 With the advent of the nation state after the Treaty of Westphalia in 1648, violence dropped, allowing for the progress of the Enlightenment and the Industrial Revolution.